 Landscape treatments: Vegetation management is a critical component of wildfire mitigation.
 Prioritize the removal of combustible material locally wherever possible.
 This includes forests and regularly removing dead plants, leaves, and pine needles.
-Dead trees, bushes, etc. are the fuel that allow a wildfire to spread.
+Dead trees, bushes, etc. are the fuel that allows a wildfire to spread.
 Embers blown from a fire can travel for hundreds of yards and quickly spark a new fire if it lands on dry material.
-Prolonged drought and higher than average temperatures brought on by climate change have produced dangerously dry conditions across much of the western states.
-Prioritize the removal of combustible material locally wherever possible, including forests and regularly removing dead plants, leaves, and pine needles.
+Prolonged drought and higher-than-average temperatures brought on by climate change have produced dangerously dry conditions across much of the western states.
+Prioritize the removal of combustible material locally wherever possible, including forests and regularly remove dead plants, leaves, and pine needles.
 You can also create incentives for fuel reduction on private lands.

 Regulations and Policy: Set building standards and regulations to help mitigate fire damage in the future.
 Do not allow building in areas with high wildfire risk.

 An educated community is a safe community